ladroop/Stream-recorder-for-adult-cam-sites-that-do-not-support-or-use-standard-HLS/README.md

 so it's best to use no codec specification and just use 'video/webm'.

-chrome supports a lot of codec's but if you don't specify a codec it will use "video/mp4 avc1".
+chrome (and also opera) supports a lot of codec's but if you don't specify a codec it will use "video/mp4 avc1".

 avc1 can't handle resolution changes during the recording , and that may happen if you record live streams.